helena-haiyun-zhang/helena-haiyun-zhang/README.md

 Hi there!

-I’m currently doing a major in Computer Science and a minor in interdisciplinary Life Sciences.
-As an enthusiastic developer, I like to explore and expereiment with new technologies to develop my skillset.
+I’ve graduated from my major in Computer Science and a minor in interdisciplinary Life Sciences from McGill University, in Montreal.
+As an enthusiastic developer, I like to explore and experiment with new technologies to develop my skillset.

 My passions:

-🌐 JavaScript/Typescript and Web Development
-🚔 COP SHOWS!
+🌐 All things Cloud!
+Currently working on learning AWS 🚔 COP SHOWS!!
 🧵 Sewing
 🎨 Painting
-🪙 Currently developing a simple Bitcoin Wallet
 📍 Toronto/Montreal

 Please reach out to me: https://www.linkedin.com/in/helena-haiyun-zhang/